acadonis/Project-3-Happening/README.md

 ### Learning points

 #### Methodology
-Working in a group development team was excellent practice in teamwork and communcation skills.
+Working in a group development team was excellent practice in teamwork and communication skills.
 Making decisions together and having regular standups with the team required a cooperate approach, and planning the required task using Trello cards was an invaluable aid.

 #### Technical
 The project allowed me to further develop my React skills, and become more comfortable with using React packages (such as React-Select), which are an excellent way to give additional functionality to an app without taking large amounts of time.

-Greater understanding of the interation between functional and classical components, together with setting state with data from axios requests before iterating over this data allowed me to solve a complex techincal challenge which was immensly satisying.
+Greater understanding of the interaction between functional and classical components, together with setting state with data from axios requests before iterating over this data allowed me to solve a complex technical challenge which was immensely satisfying.